jakegodsall/chat-app-frontend/README.md

 This project has been quite different compared to the ones I am used to.
 The design is fairly simple, but the main component is built using HTML and CSS rather than using some prebuilt `.svg`.

-Although I have not learned any new CSS rules whilst building this project, I believe I have greatly improved upon my understanding of HTML/Sass architecture, specifically using BEM and Sass partials in order to make the design as composible as possible.
+Although I have not learned any new CSS rules whilst building this project, I believe I have greatly improved upon my understanding of HTML/Sass architecture, specifically using BEM and Sass partials in order to make the design as composable as possible.

 ## Author